 There are five bearish breakdown P&F patterns.
 In fact, these five are the exact opposite of the five bullish breakdown patterns.
 The most basic P&F sell signal is a Double Bottom Breakdown, which occurs when an O-Column breaks below the low of the prior O-Column.
-From this basic pattern, the bearish breakdown patterns become more complex and wider.
+From this basic pattern, the bearish breakdown patterns become wider and more complex.
 The wider the pattern, the better established the support level and the more important the subsequent breakdown.
-This article will look at the five key breakdown patterns in detail and then show measuring techniques for Price Objectives.
+This article will look at the five key breakdown patterns in detail and then show measuring techniques for price objectives.

 In the P&F world, Double Bottom Breakdowns are bearish patterns that are confirmed with a support break.
 With bar charts, on the other hand, Double Bottoms are bullish patterns that are confirmed with a resistance break.
 These patterns are not contradictory.
 They are simply different patterns with similar names.